AI-Generated Fiction: Generic Writing with a Language Model

 María knew there was no convincing him, just as she knew that every knock on their door could mean the end.

-Many motivations for becoming a katipunero were not purely for revolutionary zeal, but out of sheer anger and a desire for revenge.
+How did Mateo become a Katipunero?
+Many motivations for becoming a Katipunero were not purely for revolutionary zeal, but out of sheer anger and a desire for personal revenge.
 Others were naïve and were easily recruited because they were available.
-This was the Philippine-American War and it is noteworthy to include information about massacres happening then, which could be set-up as Mateo’s reason for joining the revolution.
-Research on the massacres in Bauan, Batangas for example can infuse this tale with real incidents that history can validate.
-Two things then should be happening in the narrative, a detailing on the historical backdrop and deepening of the individual response.
+This was the Philippine-American War and it is noteworthy to include information about massacres happening then: what if this was Mateo’s reason for joining the revolution?
+There could be other motivations.
+Research on the massacres in Bauan, Batangas can infuse this tale with real incidents that history can validate.
+Two things, then, should be happening in the narrative, a detailing on the historical backdrop and personal instance within that backdrop evoking the character's emotional response.

 That afternoon, María went to the riverbank to fetch water.
 The air was thick with heat and tension, and even the sound of the bamboo buckets dipping into the water seemed to carry a heavy weight.
 Other women stood along the bank, whispering nervously.